devikajan/Olympics-Games-Analysis/README.md

 ## License

-This project is inspired by Ali Ahmed’s tutorial on Olympic Games analysis.
+This project is inspired by Ali Ahmad’s tutorial on Olympic Games analysis.
 All rights to the original dataset and tutorial belong to him.
 This version is adapted purely for educational and personal portfolio use.